DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/ukraine.md

 ### Get an international relocation payment (IRP) worth up to $nonuk_internationalrelocationpayment_value$

-If you are a teacher coming to England to teach languages or physics, you may be eligible for the IRP.
+If you're a teacher coming to England to teach languages or physics, you may be eligible for the IRP.
 [Learn more about the international relocation payment (IRP)](/non-uk-teachers/get-an-international-relocation-payment).

 ### Visas giving you the right to train to teach or teach in England